in•teg•ri•ty (in teg ri te)

 - Don Galer

-There are 20 values that drive Pacific Diversified Services (see below) which we often refer to as the "PDS Philosophy."
+There are 20 values that drive People with Disabilities Succeeding (see below) which we often refer to as the "PDS Philosophy."
 This moral code, if you will, is non-negotiable, and compromising any of these values would be compromising the purpose of our entire program.
 The secret to our success, and the achievement for which we are the most proud, is the fact that Pacific Diversified Services has maintained our integrity, even when it has been costly, time consuming and labor intensive to do so.

 The PDS philosophy is driven by our values regarding the right of individuals with disabilities to be included as active members of their communities and to live their lives with dignity and respect.
 The types of services that PDS provides are considered to be current "best practices" in the fields of Special Education and Vocational Education.
 Research confirms that a program designed such as ours is not only the most humane and motivating way to support people but is also the most effective.